 - High availability and uptime – typically 99.99%

-- Responsibility for updates and backups remains with the provider
+- Responsibility for updates and backups remain with the provider

-And so, if you want a fully functioning intranet that can be up and running in a matter of hours without any technical know-how, then a cloud intranet is the perfect choice.
+If you want a fully functioning intranet that can be up and running in a matter of hours without any technical know-how, then a cloud intranet is a perfect choice.
 Indeed, it makes sense to choose a software solution that has been designed for the specific purpose you require rather than a hybrid platform originally designed for a completely different function.

 If you would like to know more about cloud intranets, then get in touch with us at MyHub.
 MyHub is the premier choice for hundreds of businesses of different sizes and in different markets across the globe.
 Contact us today for a free intranet demo and to find out why.